All About Disability And Medical Expense Tax Credits

 How Much Do You Get Back From SARS For Medical Expenses?

-How much you get back from SARS for medical expenses is highly dependent on your circumstances.
+How much you get back from SARS for medical expenses highly depends on your circumstances.
 If you are a member of a registered medical aid, you can claim your MTC (as we looked at above) for yourself and your dependents.
-You can then leverage some portion of your additional out-of-pocket medical costs for the AMTC, or additional medical tax
+You can then leverage some portion of your additional out-of-pocket medical costs for the AMTC or additional medical tax

 - ADVERTISEMENT -

 credit, as we outline below.
-This amount will vary based on the medical aid coverage you have, and your paid costs for the year.
+This amount will vary based on your medical aid coverage and the costs you have paid for the year.
 It can be a substantial amount for some people.

 What Is The Disability Tax Credit In South Africa?